turbot/tailpipe-docs/docs/query/snapshots.md

 powerpipe query run "select * from aws_cloudtrail_log order by tp_date desc limit 1000" --share --snapshot-title "Recent Cloudtrail log lines"
 ```

-If you wish to save to the snapshot to a different workspace, such as an org workspace, you can use the `--snapshot-location` argument with `--share` or `--snapshot`:
+If you wish to save the snapshot to a different workspace, such as an org workspace, you can use the `--snapshot-location` argument with `--share` or `--snapshot`:

 ```bash
 powerpipe query run "select * from aws_cloudtrail_log order by tp_date desc limit 1000" --share --snapshot-location my-org/my-workspace